PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Due to Microsoft phasing out spatial support in EF Core and the official recommended library for spatial processing being NetTopologySuite, ADO.NET was chosen in the geofencing application.
 EF Core not providing any native support resulted in operations needing an equal amount of manual processing as in ADO.NET, but with the drawback of additional overhead.
 Furthermore the low level of ADO.NET allowed for much more performance to be extracted out of the application, contributing positively to the time critical requirement.

 ### NetTopologySuite
 NetTopologySuite [@nts] (NTS) is a .NET implementation of the JTS Topology Suite software for Java.
-It implements the Open Geospatial Consortiums (OGC) Simple Features Specification for SQL like the spatial extension of SQL Server.
+It implements the Open Geospatial Consortiums (OGC) Simple Features Specification [@ogcref] for SQL like the spatial extension of SQL Server.
 Due to this a base compatibility is given between the two pieces of software, making communication possible and straightforward.
 The OGC specification defines a set of objects and methods for geometrical data, all of which are implemented in NTS.

 As NTS provides the same functionality when processing geographical data as does SQL Server, it can be used to calculate intersections of driveboxes and geofences.
 Furthermore it offers ways to convert GeoJSON data into NTS objects, as well as those objects into SQL Bytes to be persisted in the database.
 Geographical objects follow the OGC specification and have the same labels as described in the Spatial Extension chapter.